gregorplop/postdoc/README.md

 - - -
 ### In conclusion...
 We're still at the beginning.
-Please feel free to try *pdstorage* or integrate it to your application.
+Please feel free to play around with *pdstorage* or integrate it to your application.
 For any questions, do not hesitate to contact me at g.poulopoulos at gmail.com